OliviaStaniaszek/Wildflower-Creative-Group-Project/README.md

 With no limit on money or time, we would like to implement the functionality of the 3D map with the style and colours of the 2D visualisation

+### sensor_testing.pde && senosr_to_processing.ino
+Prototype showing Arduino taking in the sensor values and putting them in a csv file in Processing, then Processing uses that information to change the healthiness of the flower.
+- Using the Serial to transfer the information from Arduino to Processing
+- myPort has to have the correct value, whichever port in the list of ports your computer has that is controling the Arduino myPort has to equal the same
+- Arduino code can not be open while running the processing code otherwise anerror will pop up
+- there is a delay in the changing of the flowers, even when the values have changed the flowers take a while to change and be representative of the live data from the Arduino sensors

 ## Images
 ## visualisation.pde